witnessmenow/an-post-pupeteer/README.md

 I have also added a Cheerio script for parsing the email that An Post send, so you can extract the Tracking number programmatically

 This is a serious work in progress, it's being held together with sticky tape, but the basics of my use case are working.
-At the moment it's really only intended for people with a coding background.

 This is provided with no warranty!